joziasmartini/interviews/README.md

 3. Test your project: Run your project's test suite to ensure that everything still works as expected with the updated version of Node.js.
 Be sure to test all aspects of your application, including any third-party libraries and frameworks you are using.
 4. Update dependencies: If you encounter any issues during testing, check if there are any updates available for your project's dependencies.
 Update any dependencies that are outdated or incompatible with Node.js version 18.
 5. Deploy your project: Once you have successfully tested your project with Node.js version 18 and updated any dependencies, you can deploy it to production.

+### How to generate a .pdf using JavaScript?
+`frontend`

+To generate a PDF using JavaScript, you can use a library such as jsPDF or PDFKit.
+These libraries provide APIs to create PDF documents and add text, images, and other elements to them.
+You can use JavaScript to dynamically generate content and then use these libraries to create a PDF document from that content.
+Once the PDF is generated, you can choose to save it to the server or allow the user to download it directly.